giraud/reasonml-idea-plugin/README.md

 - Intentions (_ReasonML_): add braces to function, transform local open
 - Works natively on Windows

-This plugin offer a lightweight integration for OCaml files.
+This plugin offer a lightweight integration for OCaml files, go to the **wiki** to see how to **configure OCaml** if you're not using bucklescript.

 > Make sure `"namespace": false` is set in `bsconfig.json` to enable inferred types hints in the editor.